winkapp/spark-cluster-docker/README.md

 After about a minute, you should be able to hit the spark web UI.
 If you are using OSX and docker-machine, go to http://{ip of docker host vm}:8080.
 If you don't know the ip of your docker host vm, try `docker-machine ls`.
 If you are using linux, just go to http://localhost:8080.
 You should see the Spark Web UI with one worker active.

-similarly, http://localhost:8081 will show you the worker ui
+to attach to a worker node ui you can run `docker-compose ps` or `docker-ps` to show the host port number each worker container's ui port (8081) is attached to

 Now we will submit a job to make sure our cluster is working.